RostyslavBortman/HookRegistryTest/.github/ISSUE_TEMPLATE/add-hook-list.md

 Please refer to the HookList JSON Schema - https://github.com/RostyslavBortman/HookRegistry/tree/main to ensure your submission meets all requirements.

+Here is an example of the issue - issue.xyz

 Checklist
  [] I understand that this issue is only for submitting HookLists, not individual hook requests.
  [] I have validated my HookList JSON against the schema.